 ‘This time last year I could barely get out of bed and move without pain killers and I was planning on running an Ultra Marathon…!
 I asked Lucy for help to get me to the start line.
 As part of my training I worked with Lucy to fix a back problem I have suffered with for the best part of 25 years.
 Lucy was just incredible, her knowledge of the musculoskeletal anatomy is just outstanding.
 She hardly laid a hand on me, importantly she taught me to reconnect to my body and gave me the tools and exercises to help myself.
 I had a few set backs but Lucy was always there to get me back on track.
 I have been to so many physios/ osteos etc with little success.
 It’s not too bigger claim to say that the treatment I got from Lucy has changed my life – I now live without constant pain…and I completed the Ultra Marathon!
 Thank you Lucy, you are just awesome!’

-Lucy is passionate about informing and empowering people on how to live pain free lives so has produced and presented almost one hundred exercise videos, has written extensively on injury treatment and prevention, writes weekly blogs and contributes regularly to media including the BBC, Telegraph, Independent, Daily Mail, Mirror, Express, Times, and a variety of health and fitness publications.
+Lucy is passionate about informing and empowering people on how to live pain free lives so carries out weekly Live Q&As on social media and has produced and presented over two hundred exercise and advice videos, has written extensively on injury treatment and prevention, and contributes regularly to media including the BBC, Telegraph, Independent, Daily Mail, Mirror, Express, Times, and a variety of health and fitness publications.

-Lucy enjoys public speaking on topics she feels passionate about which include pain management and prevention, running and marathon training, skiing and snowboarding and office health and gets excellent feedback from her presentations and workshops.
+Lucy enjoys public speaking on topics she feels passionate about which include pain management and prevention, running, and marathon training.
+She gets consistently excellent feedback from her presentations and workshops.

-Overall specialism: complex/chronic cases often where treatment has failed elsewhere (including hypermobility, tendons, and RSI)
+Overall specialism: complex/chronic cases often where treatment has failed elsewhere (including hypermobility conditions, tendon pain, and RSI)

-Body part specialisms: knees, shoulders, hips/groins, and backs.
+Body part specialisms: multi-location pain, knees, hips/groin, shoulders, back.

 We promise to never share your email address with anyone.